Overview for M.2 SSD

 #3.
 Make sure the M.2 SSD has the right partition style.

-A disk can be divided into multiple blocks called partitions.
-Each partition must have a partition style (GPT or MBR) to help Windows understand how to access the data on the disk.
+Each partition of the disk must have a partition style (GPT or MBR) to help Windows understand how to access the data on the disk.
 And the partition style must be compatible with the boot mode (MBR/Legacy BIOS and GPT/UEFI) to ensure Windows can boot properly.

 To check the partition style, press Win + R to open Run window -> type "diskmgmt.msc" and hit OK to open disk management -> right-click the disk and select "Properties" -> "Volume" -> check the "Partition style".